enjin/wallet-daemon/README.md

 Externally the main things in `lib` are the "jobs" (in the aptly named module `jobs`) which are tasks run in the background:
 * `PollJob` which continually polls the platform and sends the responses to the other job.
-* `SignProccesor` which signs the recieved transaction requests it's sent and gives the txHash back to the platform.
+* `SignProccesor` which signs the received transaction requests it's sent and gives the txHash back to the platform.

 You will also need to load the configuration to pass to the jobs with the `load_config` in `config_loader` module.